Dr Max Schulz

 Short Profile

-Max Schulz is counsel at GLADE MICHEL WIRTZ's COMPETITION practice.
+Max Schulz is partner at GLADE MICHEL WIRTZ's COMPETITION practice.
 He advises German and international clients on issues relating to German and European competition law.
 His practice focuses on advising cooperations between competitors, antitrust litigation with a view to the abuse of market power as well as national and international merger control proceedings including matters of foreign direct investment control.

 Max Schulz studied law at the University of Bonn and the University of Oxford and passed his Legal State Exams in 2013 and 2018.
 While working on his doctorate thesis between 2013 and 2016, which was supervised by Prof Dr Daniel Zimmer LL.M.
 (UCLA), Max Schulz was a research assistant at the Institute for Commercial and Business Law at the University of Bonn.
 His doctorate thesis addresses the relevance of European competition law enforcement for regulatory purposes in the energy sector.
 The doctorate thesis was sponsored with a scholarship from the "Business and Law Working Group" in the Stifterverband für die Deutsche Wissenschaft.